xylusthemes/import-facebook-events/README.txt

 12. Upcoming Facebook Events widget in front-end without Event image(Pro)

 == Changelog ==
+= 1.6.10 =
+* ADDED: Option for Direct Event link to Facebook.
+* IMPROVEMENT: FB API call Limit exceed issue.
+* IMPROVEMENT: New design for Support and help page.
+* FIXED: Event get removed before it happens (for some timezones)

 = 1.6.9 =
 * FIXED: "The link you followed has expired" Issue